tylertitsworth/5th-age-srd/Classes/Barbarian.md

 #### Champion Feat

-You can use both the infuse and the manifest ability once per day each.
+You can use both the infuse and the manifest ability once per full recovery each.

 #### Epic Feat